bbitgmbh/bbit.rdsdata.postgres/README.md

 ## How to use - Examples

-see test files under src/*.spec.ts
+NOTE: see test files under src/*.spec.ts for more examples.

 ### Install with aws-sdk